afnanmostafa/afnanmostafa.github.io/_pages/about.md

 permalink: /about/
 ---

 Greetings!
-A little about me: I am a graduate student at the University of Rochester, working on NSF-funded projects on phase transitions in materials in extreme conditions under the supervision of Dr. Niaz Abdolrahim.
+Here's a bit about me: I'm a Formula 1 enthusiast and a proud papaya fan!
+I believe Ayrton Senna was the greatest motorsport driver in history.
+In all seriousness, I am a graduate student at the [University of Rochester](https://www.rochester.edu/).
+I am working on NSF-funded projects on phase transitions in materials in extreme conditions under the supervision of [Dr. Niaz Abdolrahim](https://www.hajim.rochester.edu/me/sites/abdolrahim/).

-Recently, I graduated with an MS from the University of Massachusetts Amherst (UMass Amherst), where I was fortunate enough to work on various projects under the guidance of Dr. Ashwin Ramasubramaniam and Dr. Dimitrios Maroudas.
-Army Research Laboratory funded the projects wherein the primary objective was to develop graphene-nanodiamond composites with superior mechanical and thermal properties.
+I recently completed my MS at the [University of Massachusetts Amherst (UMass Amherst)](https://www.umass.edu/), where I was fortunate to contribute to projects funded by the [Army Research Laboratory](https://arl.devcom.army.mil/), focused on developing graphene-nanodiamond composites with enhanced mechanical and thermal properties under the guidance of [Dr. Ashwin Ramasubramaniam](https://scholar.google.com/citations?user=m_vW2OUAAAAJ&hl=en) and [Dr. Dimitrios Maroudas (https://scholar.google.com/citations?user=djdYARAAAAAJ&hl=en).

-I completed my B.Sc. from the Bangladesh University of Engineering and Technology (BUET) on October 22, 2018.
-Then, I worked as an HVAC (Heating, Ventilation, and Air Conditioning) Design Coordinator and Project Supervisor at MEP Design Studio for a while.
+I earned my B.Sc. at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/) in October 2018.
+Afterward, I gained practical experience as an HVAC Design Coordinator and Project Supervisor at MEP Design Studio.

-Hobby: Learning new software tools and discussing with people how lucky human beings are to come this far!!
+__Hobbies:__ Learning new software tools and reflecting on how fortunate we are as humans to have come this far!

-__Short-term Goal:__ Learning more and more and trying to be a better person each day
+__Short-term Goal:__ To keep learning and growing each day, both academically and personally.

-__Long-term Goal:__ Contributing to the world with my knowledge and expertise.
+__Long-term Goal:__ To use my knowledge and skills to contribute meaningfully to the world.

-__Dream:__ A research engineer/scientist at NASA!! [no harm in dreaming big, right?]
+__Dream:__ To work as a research engineer or scientist at NASA!
+(After all, there’s no harm in dreaming big, right?)

-#### Some Facts:
+#### Fun Facts:

-I am a movie-loving person, especially the ones relating to the Sci-Fi and mind-twisting genres.
-I am also a sport-maniac, and Badminton has been my go-to for years.
+I’m a passionate movie lover, especially when it comes to Sci-Fi and mind-bending films.
+In my view, Kubrick’s 2001: A Space Odyssey stands as the greatest Sci-Fi movie of all time.
+If you disagree, compare it to its sequel, 2010: The Year We Make Contact; the difference is like night and day, reflecting on Kubrick's unparalleled impact.

-I love F1, soccer, NBA, cricket, and playing video games.
+I’m also a sports enthusiast, with Badminton as my longtime favorite.
+Beyond that, I love watching and following F1, soccer, the NBA, cricket, and, of course, enjoy playing video games (I peaked plat 3 in Valorant with no routine).